jrpotter/notebook/notes/linkers/elf.md

 %%ANKI
 Basic
-What does the `.symtab` section of an ELF file contain?
+What does the `.symtab` section contain?
 Back: A symbol table for functions and global variables.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1734370180072-->